mosip/documentation/docs/login-flow-qr-code.md

 ![](\_images/qr-authentication-progress3.png)

 4. On Inji, the resident can see the VC that is activated for online login.
-Select the VC and Click `Verify`.
+Select the VC and click on `Verify`.

 ![](\_images/qr-code-screen4.png)